Business professional reviewing benchmark data charts and graphs

 Benchmarking is the process of comparing something to a group of similar things.
 Through comparison it is easy to understand whether something is better, worse, or similar to others.
 Benchmarks are used to understand the performance of many things; but it is mostly used to understand the performance of business activities.

-Want to benchmark your workforce?
+Benchmarking your workforce?
 Get metrics here

 There are two main types of benchmarking, which are internal and external.
 Internal benchmarking relates to comparing different departments or functions within a company, while external benchmarking relates to comparing parts of a company with other companies.
 Let’s explore two scenarios to understand how they work:

-1. Internal Benchmarking - Apple Logistics operates in the USA, Canada, and the UK.
+Apple Logistics operates in the USA, Canada, and the UK.
 The revenue by country is split equally at $1M each, which totals $3M revenue at the Group level.
 However, the profitability is different in each country, as follows: $0.3M in USA, $0.2M in Canada, and $0.4M in the UK.
 From this comparison, we can identify that operations in Canada has the most potential for improved profitability.

-2. External Benchmarking - Banana Logistics makes $1M revenue and $0.2M profit.
+Banana Logistics makes $1M revenue and $0.2M profit.
 There are 10 other logistic companies that also make $1M revenue each and have a median profit of $0.4M.
 So, how good is Banana Logistics profitability?
 Not very good.
 Banana Logistics is performing at 50% of the benchmark median, which highlights the significant potential for improved profitability.

 What is Headcount Benchmarking?

-Headcount Benchmarking is the process of comparing the size of a workforce from one company with a group of other similar companies.
+Headcount benchmarking is the process of comparing the size of a workforce from one company with a group of other similar companies.
 This can be the total size of the organization, or the number of employees within specific a function or location.
 The goal of headcount benchmarking is to determine whether a company is overstaffed or understaffed compared to its peers, and to identify opportunities for improving the efficiency of its workforce.

 Who uses Headcount Benchmarks?